 Test it out by turning the water back on and flushing the toilet a few times.

-Now let’s review how to replace the toilet fill valve:
+How to replace the toilet fill valve:

 Replacing the toilet fill valve requires a few more steps than replacing the flapper, but you can do it by following the steps below.